strawberry-graphql/strawberry/README.md

 strawberry server app
 ```

-Open the debug server by clicking on the follwing link:
+Open the debug server by clicking on the following link:
 [http://0.0.0.0:8000/graphql](http://0.0.0.0:8000/graphql)

 This will open a GraphQL playground where you can test the API.